Putrajaya Ring Road

-Putrajaya Ring Road (Jalan Lingkaran Bandar) or Federal Route 30, is a major highway in Putrajaya, Malaysia.
-It connects Persiaran Selatan interchange in the west to Persiaran Timur interchange in the north.
+Putrajaya Ring Road (Jalan Lingkaran Bandar) or Federal Route 30, comprising Persiaran Selatan, is a major highway in Putrajaya, Malaysia.
+It connects Cyberjaya South Interchange in the west to Persiaran Timur interchange in the north.

+Overview

+Persiaran Selatan

+Persiaran Selatan is a major highway in Putrajaya, Malaysia.
+It connects Cyberjaya South Interchange in the west to Lebuh Wadi Ehsan interchange in the east.

+History

+On 21 October 2020, the entire Persiaran Selatan was gazetted as part of Federal Route 30, make the entire length of Putrajaya Ring Road becomes 12.10 km.

+Features

 Most sections of the Federal Route 30 were built under the JKR R5 road standard, with a speed limit of 90 km/h.